Mississauga - From Farmlands to 6th Largest City in Canada

 If Mississauga got onto your travel list as a separate destination, and not as a drive-through to Toronto or Niagara Falls, these are the places you should not miss: Celebration Square in downtown, Port Credit, Mississauga Road from Burnhamthorpe Rd to Lakeshore Blvd.

-Pearson Airport, the busiest airport in Canada, is not usually considered an attraction, but recently renovated Terminal 1 features some cool exhibitions about the Canadian heritage, so you can spare some time on that while waiting for your flight.
+Pearson Airport, the busiest airport in Canada, is not usually considered an attraction, but recently renovated Terminal 1 features some cool exhibitions about Canadian heritage, so you can spare some time on that while waiting for your flight.

-If you're hungry, you can find food from all the world.
-Mississauga has a big South Asian community (about 27% of the total population), so you can expect to find lots of restaurants that serve great food from India, Pakistan, Bangladesh, and Afganistan.
+If you're hungry, you can find food from all over the world.
+Mississauga has a big South Asian community (about 27% of the total population), so you can expect to find lots of restaurants that serve great food from India, Pakistan, Bangladesh, and Afghanistan.

-The heart of the city is at Celebration Square, but most people know it as Square One, the name of the large shopping centre next door.
+The heart of the city is Celebration Square, but most people know it as Square One, the name of the large shopping centre next door.

-This is the prime view of the Mississauga's city centre - a huge parking lot at Square One.
+This is the prime view of Mississauga's city centre - a huge parking lot at Square One.

-But, as you can see, the good thing about Square One is that there is plenty of free parking, so you will never have a dilemma - should I drive downtown or should I take a public transit to save on travel time and expensive parking.
+But, as you can see, the good thing about Square One is that there is plenty of free parking, so you will never have a dilemma - should I drive downtown or should I take public transit to save on travel time and expensive parking.
 In Mississauga, you always drive downtown.

 Speaking about public transit: Mississauga has over 90 bus routes and negotiated a free transfer with 68 additional routes in Brampton.
-The city has recently built Transitway, a east-west bus-only corridor for faster and more convenient service.
+The city has recently built Transitway, an east-west bus-only corridor for faster and more convenient service.
 Buses are normally on time even on regular roads unless there is a big congestion somewhere.

 But in all fairness, if not the three lines of GO train that crisscross the city and connect it with downtown Toronto, Mississauga would be toast and drown in traffic jams.